nop-systems/tf-modules/services/openproject/README.md

   matchbox_http_endpoint = ??? # matchbox http endpoint
   public_fqdn = ??? # Public FQDN where OpenProject is reachable externally (used for links in emails) root_ca_pem = ??? # Private Root Certificate (PEM)
-  service_fqdn = ??? # A FQDN defining the authentik service, independen of the host trusted_proxies = ??? # List of CIDRs that proxy headers should be accepted from vault_url = ??? # Vault URL
+  service_fqdn = ??? # A FQDN defining the service, independent of the host
+  trusted_proxies = ??? # List of CIDRs that proxy headers should be accepted from vault_url = ??? # Vault URL
   xo_network_id = ??? # XenOrchestra Network UUID